 Modern cleaning chemicals and techniques do not need you to use bulk quantities of water, and excessive use of water can cause streaking and prevent a floor from drying.
 Also, avoid mop heads that keep a lot of water – string and spin mops.

 Using chemical floor cleaners can cause a large amount of residue to be left behind.
 Once the floor is wet, these residual cleaners move across the floor, leaving streaks as you damp mop.

 The problem increases if you use an improper ratio of cleaning solution to the floor.
 Pay attention to your cleaner’s packaging when preventing this product buildup.

-When you clean your home, it is only natural for you to gather water from your tap.
-Local water supplies are often full of minerals and inorganic impurities.
-Those impurities may cause streaks.
+When you clean your home, it is only natural to gather water from your tap.
+Local water supplies are often full of minerals and inorganic impurities, and those impurities may cause streaks.

-To address this problem, you can buy distilled water or prepare it at home for free.
-Distilled water does not have the minerals and impurities that you have from tap water.
-Using filtered water options reduces the number of built-up impurities on your floor.
+You can buy distilled water or prepare it at home for free to address this problem.
+Distilled water does not have the minerals and impurities as tap water, and using filtered water reduces the number of built-up impurities on your floor.

 Alongside minerals and old chemicals is the dirt that gets built on the flooring.
-The residue left behind by dirt and footprints can be difficult to remove.
-This residue can be as tricky as the stuff from tap water and improper cleaners.
-Standard mops tend to spread this dirt and oil (front footprints) around.
+The residue left behind by dirt and footprints can be difficult to remove, and this residue can be as tricky as the stuff from tap water and improper cleaners.
+Standard mops tend to spread this dirt and oil (from footprints) around.

-This is why choosing a spray mop over a string or sponge mop is an option.
-When you see that your pad has collected enough floor gunk, rinse them in the middle of your cleaning.
-The next section reminds us that this comes with its own set of challenges.
+That’s why choosing a spray mop over a string or sponge mop is an option.
+When you see that your pad has collected enough floor gunk, rinse it in the middle of your cleaning.
+The following section reminds us that this comes with its own set of challenges.